One-loop Matching of Scotogenic Model onto Standard Model Effective Field Theory up to Dimension 7: Phenomenology

 {\bf Neutrino mass}: The neutrino mass is generated from both the dim-5 Weinberg operator $\calO_{LH,5}$ and the dim-7 operator $\calO_{LH}$.
 By going to the Higgs phase $H \to v/\sqrt{2}$, we obtain the symmetric Majorana neutrino mass matrix as

 where the $G_1(x)$ part comes from the dim-5 Weinberg operator and the $G_2(x)$ part is due to the dim-7 contribution.
-We recall that a sum over $N_w$ is implied in the above, where the subscript enters $m_{N_w}(Y^*_{\eta})_{pw}(Y^*_{\eta})_{rw}$ and $x_w=m_{N_w}^2/m_\eta^2$.
-In the limit of $\lambda_5\to 0$, our result for the dim-5 contribution differs from the original one given in Eq.\,(12) in \cite{Ma:2006km} by a factor of 2, but is consistent with the result provided in~\cite{Merle:2015ica}.
+The contributions associated with $G_4(x)$ loop function for dim-5 operator ${\cal O}_{LH,5}$ and dim-7 operator ${\cal O}_{LH}$ cancel out.
+These contributions come from the reduction of the last operator in \mtab{tab:radssaw_Gbasis} by the EoM of Higgs field in \meqn{eq:Heom}.
+After replacing the Higgs field by its vev $v/\sqrt{2}$, the pure scalar field sector in $D^2H$ relating to operators ${\cal O}_{LH,5}$ and ${\cal O}_{LH}$ vanishes due to $\mu_H^2= \lambda_H v^2$.
+We recall that a sum over $N_w$ is implied in the above, where the subscript enters $ m_{N_w}(Y^*_{\eta})_{pw}(Y^*_{\eta})_{rw}$ and $x_w=m_{N_w}^2/m_\eta^2$.
+In the limit of $\lambda_5\to 0$, our result for the dim-5 contribution differs from the original one given in Eq.\,(12) in \cite{Ma:2006km} by a factor of 2, but is consistent with the correct result reported in~\cite{Merle:2015ica}, as the latter was further confirmed by other independent calculations like \cite{Escribano:2020iqq}.
 The dim-7 contribution is new and has not been considered before in the literature.
 To assess roughly its potential relevance, we consider the ratio of their contributions:

 where $G_{2/1}(x)\equiv G_2(x)/G_1(x)$ deceases monotonically from 1 at $x=0$ to $0.17$ at $x=10^3$ (\mfig{fig:d57LFratio}).
 Thus, for a relatively large $\lambda_{3,4}\sim\calO(1)-\calO(10)$ and $m_\eta\sim\calO(\si{TeV})$, the dim-7 contribution could be non-negligible and should be included in a refined analysis.